 Walking is something that many do daily, but the benefits are often overlooked as an exercise mode.
 Walking has vast benefits for our physical and mental health that you will be surprised by.
-It’s an inexpensive and easy way to get physical activity.
+It’s an inexpensive, straightforward activity that anyone can incorporate into their daily routine and an easy way to get physical activity.
 Here are ten underrated benefits of walking for exercise.

 When is walking considered exercise?